Erbology

 Each head contains hundreds of tiny poppy seeds, which are so minute that it takes 3,300 of them to make one gram!

 Fully grown poppy seeds do not contain any opiate compounds.
-While the different colors of poppy look beautifully unique in the garden, their seeds taste pretty much the same; mild, nutty and pleasant.
+While the different colours of poppy look beautifully unique in the garden, their seeds taste pretty much the same; mild, nutty and pleasant.

 Now we’ve covered the origins and uses of poppy seeds, let’s delve into all poppy seed oil’s benefits for your health and wellbeing.